 We are getting married in Boston (where I grew up) on the Sunday of Labor Day weekend, and flying from Boston to Greece for our honeymoon a few days later.
 If you’ve been to Greece and have any recommendations with us, be sure to let me know!
 I know the next week is going to be a whirlwind, and I am going to do my best to soak it all up.

-Now back to our regularly scheduled programming…food!
+Now back to our regularly scheduled programming…this Carrot Cake Granola recipe!

 I’ve been on a major granola kick recently.
 After months of regularly making my favorite Cardamom Granola, I decided to change things up a bit.
 For this new granola recipe I wanted to make something reminiscent of my all-time favorite dessert: carrot cake.